 First an immense artillery barrage would be unleashed, followed by the main body of troops who were expected to quickly overrun the German positions, then straight to Berlin.
 The most direct line of attack and the shortest route to the city.

 In the early hours of April 16th, under cover of darkness, the Berlin offensive started at Seelow Heights, as thousands of artillery pieces and Katyusha rocket launchers bombarded the defensive fortifications.
 The opening barrage during the Battle of the Seelow Heights would see some 9000 Soviet guns firing 500,000 shells in 30 minutes.
 Zhukov’s 1st Belorussian Front attacked at 4am Berlin time, across the river Oder and towards the Seelow Heights, but quickly stalled.

 On April 17th, a kamikaze squadron had been mobilised by the German Luftwaffe to attack the bridgeheads established across the river Oder being used by the Soviets to reinforce their front.
 Thirty five pilots would die on April 17th for a limited and temporary success.

-The land occupied by the Soviet forces following the Vistula-Oder campaign of early 1945, was also saturated by the spring thaw – German engineers would increase this hazard by releasing water from a reservoir upstream, which turned the plain into a swamp.
+The land occupied by the Soviet forces following the Vistula-Oder campaign of early 1945, was saturated by the spring thaw – German engineers had increased this hazard by releasing water from a reservoir upstream, which turned the plain into a swamp.
 Making the movement of tanks and mechanised units problematic and near impossible in parts.
 And seriously slowing down the Soviet advance.